Chris Killen: Early career

 Born in Wellington, Killen grew up in the Wellington suburb of Island Bay.
 As a youth he attended Rongotai College.
-He represented the college in junior grades, and was selected to tour Australia with the New Zealand Secondary Schools representative team in 1998, along with future "All Whites" Leo Bertos and Tony Lochhead.
+He represented the college in junior grades and was selected to tour Australia with the New Zealand Secondary Schools representative team in 1998, along with future "All Whites" Leo Bertos and Tony Lochhead.

 Killen played his club football for Miramar Rangers, whose coach arranged a trial with Manchester City.
-The trial was successful, and the 17-year-old Killen joined City's youth academy.
+The trial was successful.
+The 17-year-old Killen joined City's youth academy.
 His first senior club appearances came during a loan spell at Second Division side Wrexham in September 2000, then managed by Brian Flynn.
 He scored his first league goal on 9 September against Oldham Athletic, and in total scored three goals in nine appearances for the Welsh club.
 The following season, he was loaned to Brian Horton's Second Division Port Vale.
 He scored on his debut on 25 September, in a 3–1 win over former club Wrexham at the Racecourse Ground.
 He scored in a 3–1 defeat at Wycombe Wanderers four days later, before scoring a brace in a 5–0 win over Cambridge United on his home debut at Vale Park on 5 October.
 He ended his loan tally with six goals in nine games for the "Valiants".
 In November 2001, he was recalled from his loan by manager Kevin Keegan as a number of Manchester City strikers were injured, and played as a substitute in a 2–1 First Division win against Rotherham United.
 He made two further substitute appearances that season, and finished as top goalscorer for the reserves.

 Oldham Athletic

 He joined Oldham Athletic in July 2002, after manager Iain Dowie spent £250,000 to acquire the young striker.
-He went on to score just four goals in 33 appearances in 2002–03.
-During the 2003–04 campaign he featured 13 times, scoring two goals.
+He scored just four goals in 33 appearances in 2002–03.
+During the 2003–04 campaign, he featured 13 times, scoring two goals.

 Killen was the club's top scorer in the 2004–05 season, with 15 goals in 30 starts.
 Killen was "jinxed" by injury, however, and after a further twelve appearances in 2005–06, Oldham allowed him to move to Hibernian on a free transfer.
 After Killen had left the club, recently appointed manager Ronnie Moore claimed that Killen had "underachieved" during his time with the club.
 The club's managing director also issued a statement on the club website stating that Killen had cost £13,000 per game and £36,000 per goal due to his injury record and expensive contract.